PCB X-ray Inspection

 An understanding of quality control with excellence is at the core of our services at UNI X-RAY.
 We have full-service solutions for inspection and testing with our X-ray inspection station with image identifiers, an x-ray source comprising digital controls, and an X-Y table for fine-tuning.
-UNI X-RAY cuts across various industries to make available industry-standard PCB inspection at your demand.
+UNI X-RAY cuts across various industries to make available industry-standard PCB test at your demand.

 UNI X-Ray delivers inspection as a standard service with PCB manufacturing and a reputation for providing consistent quality.
 UNI X-RAY can supply all your PCB manufacturing needs.